-Prefixr can be either used by visiting the Prefixr.com homepage and running your style sheet through the tool there, by a simple copy paste job, or from within different code editors like Espresso, Sublime Text 2, TextMate, Coda, Alfred, Command Line / Terminal, Ant (Building Tool), Phing (Build Script) and OSX.
+You can run your style sheet through the Prefixr tool (and prefixize your CSS with vendor prefixes) by a simple copy paste job, or from within different code editors like Espresso, Sublime Text 2, TextMate, Coda, Alfred, Command Line / Terminal, Ant (Building Tool), Phing (Build Script) and OSX.
 With Prefixr, you’ll no longer need to memorize different prefixes.
 All you’ll need to do is learn the right usage of Prefixr and you’ll be done with the prefixes problem once and for all.

 Let’s now learn about the usage of Prefixr in various code editors as follows:

 Command Line / Terminal